pic-protocol/pic-spec/draft/0.1/pic-spec.md

 ### 3.1.2 Causal Authority Transition (CAT) / Trust Plane

-The **Causal Authority Transition (CAT)**, also referred to as the **Trust Plane**, is a **trusted** enforcement component that validates Provenance Identity Continuity invariants.
+The **Causal Authority Transition (CAT)**, also referred to as the **Trust Plane**, is the enforcement component that validates Provenance Identity Continuity invariants.

 **Terminology Note**: "CAT" and "Trust Plane" refer to the same logical component.
-"Trust Plane" emphasizes its role as a trusted authority layer, analogous to how Identity Providers (IdPs) function as trusted identity layers.
+"Trust Plane" emphasizes its role as an authority validation layer, analogous to how Identity Providers (IdPs) function as identity validation layers.

-The CAT/Trust Plane is trusted because it:
+The CAT/Trust Plane:

-- Enforces PIC invariants independently of Executors
+- Enforces PIC invariants
-- Cannot be bypassed by Executors
 - Validates continuity proofs using the Trust Model
 - Provides cryptographically verifiable decisions
 - Operates as a neutral validator and generator (no business logic)

+**Deployment Models**: The CAT MAY be deployed:

+- **Externally**: As a separate service from Executors (typical in cloud/microservices where Executors are untrusted)
+- **Internally**: Embedded within a trusted Executor (typical in IoT, TEE-based systems, Kubernetes-internal workloads, private networks, service mesh environments, or other trusted infrastructure)
+- **Hybrid**: External CAT for untrusted Executors, internal CAT for trusted Executors within the same system

+The choice of internal vs. external CAT depends on the trust model of the deployment environment, not on inherent properties of PIC.

 **CAT Responsibilities**: